HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 just need to think about the intermediate data format.

 As we want to further process the data with R, there is no danger to use the `Rdata` format for serialization.
-For each configuration the whole GEVP will be in exactly the same outer nested list structure, just with a numeric vector as payload instead of the mapping between HDF5 dataset names and coefficients.
+For each configuration the whole correlator matrix will be in exactly the same outer nested list structure, just with a numeric vector as payload instead of the mapping between HDF5 dataset names and coefficients.